-Consider a recent six-vehicle crash that required police officials in Philadelphia to shut down the northeast extension of the Pennsylvania Turnpike.
-While the accident did not cause severe injuries to any vehicle drivers or passengers, it resulted in serious damage.
-This crash is just one of many common car accident scenarios in which a vehicle collides and incurs damages, requiring that the investigators determine fault.
+A recent six-vehicle crash required police officials in Philadelphia to shut down the northeast extension of the Pennsylvania Turnpike.
+Although this crash situation did not cause severe injuries to any vehicle drivers or passengers, it resulted in serious property damage.

 Determining liability in a car accident is essential to filing a claim for damages.
-Those damages—pursued through the insurance company's claim process or a personal injury lawsuit—will only get paid out if the injured plaintiff can prove negligence.
+Those damages—pursued through the insurance company's claim process or a personal injury lawsuit—will only get paid if the injured plaintiff can prove negligence.
 There are times when the blame is clear, such as in most rear-end accidents.
 However, there are other times when more than one individual is at fault.
-Scheduling a consultation with a car accident lawyer can help you determine the liability in your accident.
+Scheduling a consultation with a car accident lawyer can help you determine who is liable for your accident.

 If another driver hurt you in an accident, a car accident lawyer can help.
-Your car accident lawyer can identify who is at fault and all the insurance resources available for paying your claim.
-Here is a look at some common car accident scenarios and the process of evaluation that goes into determining fault.
+Your car accident lawyer can identify who is at fault and all insurance resources available for paying your claim.
+Here is a look at some common car accident scenarios and the investigation process that goes into determining fault.

-Rear-end collisions are the most common type of traffic accident, accounting for 1.7 million crashes, around 1,700 deaths, and 500,000 injuries each year, according to a report from the Washington Post.
+Rear-end collisions are the most common type of traffic accident, accounting for 1.7 million crashes, around 1,700 deaths, and 500,000 injuries each year, according to a Washington Post report.
 This auto accident happens when one car collides with the back of another vehicle.
 Most of these collisions occur due to the rear car driver following too closely or ignoring the roadway ahead.

 Conventional wisdom says that the rear driver is always responsible for the rear-end collision.
 Traffic laws state that drivers must leave enough space between their car and the vehicles ahead to come to a safe stop.
 While this is generally true, there are circumstances where both drivers may share liability or even a third party.
 Consider the following scenarios:

 - You're driving down the road, and another driver rear-ends your car.
 The driver of the trailing vehicle states that she had no idea you were turning, as you had not used your turn signal.
-During the investigation, it is revealed that your turn signal malfunctioned.
-While you may have some liability for operating your vehicle without a working turn signal, if it is discovered that the turn signal was defective, the manufacturer of it will likely share the liability.
+During the investigation, it was revealed that your turn signal malfunctioned.
+While you may have some liability for operating your vehicle without a working turn signal, if it is discovered that your turn signal is defective, the signal manufacturer may share liability for the accident.

 - While driving through traffic, you become distracted by a text.
 At the same time, a vehicle pulls out in front of you.
 You fail to react in time to avoid rear-ending that vehicle.
 You and the front driver may share liability in this car accident scenario.
 While you were negligent in driving while distracted, the other driver was also negligent in failing to yield the right-of-way.

-Left-turning vehicles have a lower priority in this scenario, meaning that—unless there is a green arrow—they must yield to those moving straight through the intersection.
-A study from the federal government discovered that the left-turning driver most often committed a critical error, such as "turning with an obstructed view," "misjudgment of gap or speed," "inadequate surveillance," or "false assumption of the other driver's intentions."
+Left-turning vehicles usually must yield the right of way in this scenario, meaning that—unless there is a green arrow—they must yield to those moving straight through the intersection.
+A National Highway Traffic Safety Administration study discovered that the left-turning driver most often committed a critical error, such as "turning with an obstructed view," "misjudgment of gap or speed," "inadequate surveillance," or "false assumption of the other driver's intentions."
 These errors place liability for an accident at the hands of the left-turning driver.
 Are there ever cases where the other driver is at fault, though?

 Yes.
 While rare, the driver of the straight-moving car may incur some liability for an accident.
-One such circumstance is when the driver of a straight-moving vehicle is speeding.
+One such circumstance is when the driver of a straight-moving vehicle is speeding or trying to beat the red light.
 Speeding makes it impossible for the turning driver to see them in time or calculate how much time they have to complete the turn.
 Here is another example:

 - You're turning on a green arrow when a vehicle goes straight through the intersection, and an accident occurs.
 The accident is the fault of the straight-traveling driver, as your green arrow gave you the right-of-way.